Highly motivated Wharton students have the opportunity to challenge themselves through a variety of scholars programs at Penn:

 - Features fall faculty research presentations that are open to all Wharton students.

-- Invites students to join before entering their freshman year or to apply as freshmen.
+- Invites students to join before entering as first-years or to apply in their second semester at Penn.

 Public Policy Research Scholars (PPRS)

-PPRS is an interdisciplinary certificate program intended for undergraduates with a background in economics, who want to explore the impact of U.S. public policy on the domestic economy.
+PPRS is an interdisciplinary certificate program for undergraduates who want to explore the impact of U.S. public policy on the domestic economy.
 The core skills at the heart of PPRS include:

 - Economic and political analysis of public policy, for assessing why, how, and with what degree of success the government designs and implements policy.